swordapp/swordv3/src/BEHAVIOURS.md

 %}

-## Replacing the FileSet of an Object with a single Binary File via Segmented Upload
+## Replacing the FileSet of an Object with a single Binary File via Segmented File Upload

-Replace in its entirity the FileSet of the Object (i.e. not the Metadata), with a single Binary File, that is provided via Segmented Upload.
+Replace in its entirity the FileSet of the Object (i.e. not the Metadata), with a single Binary File, that is provided via Segmented File Upload.
 All previously existing files will be removed, and the new one will replace them.
 The server may or may not keep old versions of the content available, at its discretion.

-This operation initialises the Segmented Upload
+First create a Temporary-URL to which to upload the file segments:

 {%
 requirements
     reqs=tables/requirements.csv,
     hierarchy=tables/reqs_hierarchy.csv,
     groups=Request|Content|Resource,
-    match=Replace|Empty Body|FileSet-URL,
+    match=Create|Empty Body|Staging-URL,
     output=Protocol Operation|Request Requirements|Server Requirements|Response Requirements
 %}

-You may then go on and upload the file segments as per the specification.
+Then upload all the file segments as per {% link Upload a File Segment %}.

+Then carry out a By-Reference deposit using the Temporary-URL as per {% link Replacing the FileSet of an Object with By-Reference Files %}

 ## Replacing an Object with Metadata only